edknight490/NTSMK/README.md

 # Known limitations
 NTS Radio's streams are all 256kbps MP3.
 There is no variable bitrate, so if your connection can't keep up it'll buffer instead of adjusting the bitrate.

+The Phone has an aggressive background task killer that could affect this app.
+I strongly reccomend going to  settings → Developer Options, and searching for “Duraspeed”.
+Then you can change the settings to keep this app running in the background.

 Each live show starts on the hour every hour, but the API used to access the show information only seems to make an updated version available at around 12/13 mninutes past each hour.
 I've set the app to fetch new information around then, as well as whenever you start playing a show.
 You can also drag down on one of the live show card boxes to manually refresh.
 # Please support NTS Radio
 NTS Radio is a brilliant platform that relies on support from its listeners.
 Please consider signing up to a paid account at https://www.nts.live/